clicon/clixon-docs/snmp.rst

 There are two SNMP related options in the Clixon configuration:

 CLICON_SNMP_AGENT_SOCK
-   String description of AgentX socket that clixon_snmp listens to.
+   String description of the AgentX socket that clixon_snmp listens to.

 CLICON_SNMP_MIB
    Names of MIBs that are used by clixon_snmp.